 The Company has cash and short-term investment balances and no interest-bearing debt.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.
-The principal amount of short-term investments as at October 31, 2013 of \$4,702,301 (2012 - \$4,104,164) is held in interest-bearing guaranteed investment certificates with its bank.
+The principal amount of short-term investments as at October 31, 2014 of \$2,952,902 (2013 - \$4,702,301) is held in interest-bearing guaranteed investment certificates with its bank.
 While the deposits have a maximum three year term, the liquidity of the short-term investments is restricted in the second and third years.
 The Company intends to manage such restrictions on liquidity and accordingly the deposits are classified as current assets.
 The investments are cashable with notice on their anniversary date in any month without penalty within the first year.
-A 1% change in interest rates would have an effect of \$47,023 on interest income.
+For the year ended October 31, 2014, a 1% change in interest rates would have an effect of \$29,529 (2013 - \$47,023) on interest income.